fuzzyatelin/fuzzyatelin.github.io/bioanth-stats/module-13/module-13.md

     ## data:  m$residuals
     ## W = 0.99713, p-value = 0.07041

+As you can see, although there are some points at the higher quantiles that suggest non-normality, the Shapiro-Wilks test suggests that it's not quite non-normal, so our use of parametric statistics should be ok.

+Some other popular tests for normality, and the cases in which they're best used, are listed below:

+-   Anderson-Darling test
+    -   Very popular, not quite as powerful as Shapiro-Wilk.
+    -   Best used when n ≥ 8.
+    -   {nortest}: `ad.test()`
+-   Martinez-Iglewicz test
+    -   Test for dispersion from the median.
+    -   Very powerful for heavy-tailed distributions.
+    -   Best with small sample sizes (n ≥ 3).
+    -   {PoweR}: `stat0032.MartinezIglewicz()`
+-   Kolmogorov-Smirnov (with Lilliefors adjustment) test
+    -   Not as good as Anderson-Darling, but historically popular.
+    -   Requires that n ≥ 4.
+    -   {nortest}: `lillie.test()`
+-   D-Agostino Omnibus test (based on assessment of skew and kurtosis)
+    -   Robust against identical values in distribution.
+    -   Skewness test requires n ≥ 8; Kurtosis test requires n ≥ 20.
+    -   {fBasics}: `dagoTest()`

+For a good discussion/demonstration of the relative power of each of these tests (meaning the probability that the test will correctly reject the null hypothesis) at different sample sizes, [check this out](https://ncss-wpengine.netdna-ssl.com/wp-content/themes/ncss/pdf/Procedures/PASS/Normality_Tests-Simulation.pdf), especially the tables on 670-8 and 670-9, and plots on 670-10.
+This can help you better understand which test is best for a given sample size, and how much faith to put in these tests given your sample!

 #### CHALLENGE:

 Load in the "KamilarAndCooper.csv" dataset and develop a linear model to look at the relationship between "weaning age" and "female body mass".
 You will probably need to look at the data and variable names again to find the appropriate variables to examine.